List of Farid Gabteni’s quotes

 Current religious institutions perpetuate, encourage and spread ideological traditionalism, ritualism and conformism; they do not prioritize upholding the original Message of Islâm which is stated and conveyed in the Qurân during the lifetime of and by the Prophet, over the traditionalism introduced after him and set up as a religion since then.
 It is time for Muslims to make this distinction, to search out the original meaning of Islâm, and to reform themselves accordingly.
 (Farid Gabteni)

-Traditionalists dwell on the ḥadîth, what the Prophet reportedly said, in order to legitimise their ideologies and their interpretations of the Qurân, without really taking account of the original Message of Islâm, and even less the historical and sociological data or the circumstantial facts of time, place, cause and purpose.
-However, God says: And he does not speak out from inclination – It is nothing but revelation that is Revealed (Qurân / Chapter 53, verses 3-4).
-We note from these verses that what can be certified as the words of the Prophet is only what was revealed to him by God, namely the Qurân.
+Traditionalists rehearse the ḥadîth—what the Prophet is said to have spoken—in order to legitimise their ideologies and interpretations of the Qurân, without due regard for the original Message of Islâm, and still less for historical and sociological data or circumstantial facts of time, place, cause, and purpose.
+Yet God says: And he does not discourse from inclination – It is nothing but revelation Revealed (Qurân / Chapter 53, verses 3-4).
+These verses indicate that only what was revealed to him by God can be certified as the Prophet’s discourse, namely the Qurân.
 (Farid Gabteni)

-As for the sunnah, the tradition, mode of the facts and deeds of the Prophet, it is also, and more authentically, found in the Qurân.
-The Qurân recounts the Prophet as a man of great creativity and morality, and what he must say or do.
-The word ‘sunnah’, mode, is cited sixteen times in the Qurân (fourteen times in the singular and twice as a plural) in reference to God or the ancients before the Prophet, but not once in relation to Muhammad himself.
-So when a ḥadîth, a sunnah or sîrah of the Prophet are proven scientifically, they must be considered circumstantial.
+As for the sunnah—the tradition, mode of the Prophet’s facts and conduct—it is likewise found, and more authentically, in the Qurân.
+There he is portrayed as a man of great creativity and morality, and what he is to say or do is set forth.
+The term ‘sunnah’ (mode) occurs sixteen times in the Qurân (fourteen times in the singular and twice in the plural), referring to God or to the ancients before the Prophet, but not once to Muhammad himself.
+This goes to show that when a ḥadîth, a sunnah or a sîrah of the Prophet is scientifically established, it must be regarded circumstantially.
 (Farid Gabteni)

 Pseudo-religious fanatics take inspiration from traditionalism, stemming from the history of Muslims and not Islâm itself.
 We therefore must take action to inform and teach the original Islâm (from the lifetime of the Prophet) and set it apart from the traditionalist islam (after the death of the Prophet) plotted, built and established by political-theological, sociological and historical circumstances, mixed with the original Message of Islâm (Knowledge, Faith, Charity, Tolerance and Pacification).
 (Farid Gabteni)